Hand, foot, and mouth disease: India 2022

 An outbreak of an illness referred to as tomato fever or tomato flu was identified in the Kollam district on May 6, 2022.
 The illness is endemic to Kerala, India and gets its name because of the red and round blisters it causes, which look like tomatoes.
 The disease may be a new variant of the viral HFMD or an effect of chikungunya or dengue fever.
 Flu may be a misnomer.

 The condition mainly affects children under the age of five.
-An article in The Lancet states that the appearance of the blisters is similar to that seen in monkey pox, and the illness is not thought to be related to SARS-CoV-2.
+An article in The Lancet states that the appearance of the blisters is similar to that seen in Mpox, and the illness is not thought to be related to SARS-CoV-2.
 Symptoms, treatment and prevention are similar to HFMD.

 History

 HFMD cases were first described clinically in Canada and New Zealand in 1957.
 The disease was termed "Hand Foot and Mouth Disease", by Thomas Henry Flewett, after a similar outbreak in 1960.